 At 12 noon, I was still 5cm dilated.
 My gynae told me that we might need to think of another way to deliver the baby which was via emergency c-section.
 To be honest, I was a little disheartened when it came down to that.
 I wanted to experience the whole “push, push, P U S H” scene that I had been playing in my head since week 1.
-But hey, the doctor knows best and more importantly, the baby and I be kept safe… and breathing.
+But hey, the doctor knew best and more importantly, the baby and I be kept safe… and breathing.

 They prepped me for surgery.
 They upped my epidural.
 I was trying to stay as calm as possible when in actuality, I was scared to death.
 Before I was wheeled out of the labour ward, I only managed to catch a glimpse of Luqman because he was busy talking to the nurses.
 I recited prayers in my head and heart as much as I could.
 The whole thing was pretty surreal.

 The operating theatre looked like a scene from Grey’s Anatomy.
 There were a few doctors and nurses busying around me.
 I puked on one nurse right before my operation (oops).
 All the time, I was looking for a familiar face; my gynae.
 He better show up ah … I mean, I paid for private patient fee please.
 Kidding lah!
 It’s just that seeing him would make me feel safe so, I needed to see him there.
 When he walked in, I felt at ease and prayed so hard that everything would go smoothly.

 “Don’t worry, it’s normal to feel a little bit of tugging and pushing.”
 Ok, can.